-- Again, there are no rules but keep in mind that you want to have the five basic tastes in your cheese plate: sweet, sour, bitter, salty, and umami.
+- Again, there are no rules, but remember that you want to have the five basic tastes in your cheese plate: sweet, sour, bitter, salty, and umami.

 - Cheese can be eaten with fruit and nuts.
-But bread plays an important role in the creation of a complete cheese board.
+But bread plays an important role in creating a complete cheese board.
 Add crackers and breadsticks to your board and serve your creation with a nice basket full of baguette slices, flatbread, pita bread… you name it!

 Consider having at least one of each of the following cheese types:

 - Semi-hard: Cheddar, Edam, Emmental, Gouda, provolone.

 - Hard: Gruyère, Grana-Padano, Manchego, Parmesan, Asiago, pecorino